rusty-electron/the-study-planner/4. jan-19/week-3.md

 The Hacktoberfest T-shirt is here along with some nice stickers.
 I worked on a flask CRUD app and soon I plan on making an attendance tracker.

 I will be going back to college campus tomorrow and this will mark the beginning of the sixth semester of my degree.

+## 19-01-2019

+I am back at campus and from tomorrow, classes shall begin.
+I wrote some html and created a simple but decent class routine site at ieroutine.tk for our branch.